Prajakta-glitch/My_Portfolio/README.md

 # 🤖 My_Portfolio
 An interactive portfolio featuring a robot-themed intro, animated cursor tracking and a terminal-style skills display.
+The website is built using basic front-end technologies and is meant for learning and experimenting with animations and layout.

 # 💫Features
 - Bouncing ball intro before portfolio loads